The Service Desk Handbook of Sanjay Nair

 On that regard, the utilization of Configuration Management Database (CMDB) in digital transformation is another topic Nair covered.
 He explained that digital transformation and automation of workflows have resulted in significant value.

 CMDB is the ideal tool for extracting value and accuracy in managing assets and linking them during organizational changes.
 For him, utilizing its data for recording incidents, service requests, and Problem Management is essential.
-Additionally, service mapping is an end goal for proper utilization of CMDB, especially in the payment industry.
+Additionally, service mapping is an end goal for the proper utilization of CMDB, especially in the payment industry.

-"I've been very tempted to put together something maybe half of this size (his book) for change management to have.
-I do change management in the organization and what I've seen is that implementing the change is by far the easiest thing that you can do in change management.
+"I've been very tempted to put together something maybe half of this size (his book) for Change Management to have.
+I do Change Management in the organization and what I've seen is that implementing the change is by far the easiest thing that you can do in Change Management.
 But putting together a proper risk assessment, dealing with the nitty-gritty around all of that, it takes a lot of pain, a lot of patience.
 It's not everybody's cup of tea."

 Sanjay Nair